iande/code_bucket/README.md

 and some that I either can't think of an appropriate analogue for (eg: `inject`) or haven't bothered to implement yet (`drop`, `drop_while`).

+## Song Birds

+The `birds` directory contains my first few stabs at implementing Raymond Smullyan's song birds (combinators) in terms of Ruby lambda objects.
+They work, mostly.
+There is an issue with Y-combinators (Sage birds) and recursion in general due to how I initially handled combinator evaluation and Ruby's evaluation of parameters to a method before invoking the method.
+In short, a straight-forward attempt at making a Y-combinator from composing two Turing birds results in infinite recursion because the recursion portion of the combinatory expression is evaluated in an unbounded fashion, and the underlying function is never once invoked.
+I'm working on resolving this now by considering a different approach, though this approach may convince me that Ruby isn't an appropriate place to think about things in terms of combinators.

 ## Legal Jazz

 All code here was written by Ian D. Eccles unless otherwise noted.